I'm an avid entrepreneur and lover of independent contractor work. I'm happy to share tips and tricks to help you do the same.

-Though, at the very least, when you accept half the orders you'd normally decline, it affects your completion rating rather than your acceptance rating.
-This is important, as DoorDash currently places a higher priority on an 80% or higher acceptance rating than they do on the completion rating.
+Though at the very least, when you accept half the orders you'd normally decline, it affects your completion rating rather than your acceptance rating.
+This is important since DoorDash currently places a higher priority on an 80% or higher acceptance rating than they do on the completion rating.

-Not by a lot.
-Though enough that this has saved me and other Dashers valuable time and money when Dashing in areas where the maps are poorly organized for the geography and traffic of the area.
+Not by a lot, but enough that this has saved me and other Dashers valuable time and money when Dashing in areas where the maps are poorly organized for the geography and traffic of the area.

 4. Plan Some Exercise

 If you're new to Dashing, just going into and out of merchants and then dropping off orders can be a fair amount of exercise on its own.
 Though, after a while, your body will get used to that, and you'll find the extra time spent sitting while driving can cause back and neck aches that slow you down.

 Whether you're in a new area or an old area, it's intelligent to plan out areas where you can go for a slow walk and stretch out without being timed.
 It'll save you visits to the doctor later and help you be more efficient when you're on the Dashing clock.